tomoyanonymous/matsuuratomoyacom-web/content/about/_index.en.md

 layout: single
 url: "/en/about/"
 name: Tomoya Matsuura
-shortprofile: Tomoya Matsuura (Fukuoka, Japan) is a sound artist who builds systems that describe and generate sound.
+shortprofile: Tomoya Matsuura (Kanagawa, Japan) is a sound artist who builds systems that describe and generate sound.
 These take the form of music, sound installations, and instruments.
 ogpimage: ogp.jpg
 ---